hxlnt/nobadmemories.com/src/render/posts/raes-pocketchip-guide.html.md

 Note that before you install your first application, you should run `sudo apt-get update` to update APT (the "Advanced Package Tool").
 To remove a package that you no longer want, enter `sudo apt-get remove name-of-package`.

 Applications you install won't be automatically added to the Home Screen, though some folks have posted tutorials for customizing Home Screens on [the Next Thing Co. forums](https://bbs.nextthing.co/).
 Applications you install can be opened from Terminal.

 Did you know that PocketCHIP already comes with some applications that aren't on the Home Screen?
 For example, a web browser can be accessed from Terminal by typing `surf nobadmemories.com`.

 ## Blogging from PocketCHIP

-I built a website workflow ([DocPad](http://www.docpad.org) + [GitHub](http://www.github.com) + [Azure](http://azure.microsoft.com)) that allows me to author and post blog posts in plain old Markdown from just about anywhere.
+I recently built a website workflow ([DocPad](http://www.docpad.org) + [GitHub](http://www.github.com) + [Azure](http://azure.microsoft.com)) that allows me to author and post blog posts in plain old Markdown from just about anywhere.
 As I confirmed yesterday, that means I can even blog from my PocketCHIP!
 I essentially just grab [my website's repository on GitHub](https://github.com/hxlnt/nobadmemories.com) from my PocketCHIP Terminal, author a new blog post in Markdown, and push changes back to the repository.
 Because I have Azure set to watch and recompile when the GitHub repository changes, the DocPad deployment script will be rerun and the website will be automatically served up with updates.
+No FTP, no local node process.
+Love it.

 I'll write this up in a more detailed post soon, but in the meantime, [here's the first PocketCHIP-authored blog post I uploaded](http://nobadmemories.com/blog/2016/08/whaaa-blogging-from-my-pocketchip).